 - Use a microplane to zest the the lemon into a medium sized mixing bowl.
 If you're not familiar with lemon zest, check out my post How to Zest a Lemon for a quick tutorial.

-- Add the oil and salt and mix with a fork.
+- Add the oil and salt and mix.
 Set the bowl aside.

 - Cut the potatoes into 2 inch cubes.
 I usually cut baby potatoes in 2 or 4 pieces and regular sized ones in 6-8 pieces.